LuiseFreese/blog/iceberg-model.md

 ### iceberg of the desired new world

-Michael:
-* scratching the surface
-* only working on symptons, not on the root of the cause
-* confusing cause and effect
+You see what happens here, right?
+When we approach a modern workstyle mindset as we usually do, we barely go to the root of the problem at all.
+We're barely scratching the surface of it.
+And that is all fair and square but we also know that when we're fixing the symptons of the problem, our solutions won't sustain.
+Because in the end, where confusing cause and effect.
+If we only focus on the cause and just trying to fix the symptoms, we barely fix the underlying issue at all.
+We need to work on the cause, to end up with a different effect in the end.
-* what did we want to achieve in the first place
+Think about it, what we really want to achieve in the first place, is a sustainable change of habits towards a better work environment and a healthy mindset.

+To give you a little guidance, here is a quick walkthrough of the iceberg model of the desired new world:

 Luise: